fastify/fastify-throttle/README.md

 `elapsedTime` is the time since the streaming started in seconds.
 `bytes` are the bytes already sent.

-You must ensure, that the return value is an integer or `Infinity`.
+You must ensure that the return value is an integer or `Infinity`.

 You could, for example, delay the output by sending 0 for the first 2 seconds by defining the `bytesPerSecond` like this: